bymattlee/bymattlee-11ty-starter/README.md

 ```

 ## Configuration
-##### Update Environment URLs
-In `envUrls.js`, enter in the development, staging and production URLs for project compilation.
+In `config.js`, update Sanity options and environment URLs for project compilation.

 ## Use
 ##### Build Files For Development And Initialize Watch